 Perhaps no injury is as serious as a brain injury.
-Injury to the brain can lead to significant lifelong medical issues with months and even years of therapy and rehabilitation just to regain some semblance of normal functioning.
+Injury to the brain can lead to significant lifelong Medical Issues with months and even years of therapy and rehabilitation just to regain some semblance of normal functioning.
 Brain injury usually results from trauma to the head area but may also occur due to disturbances in the flow of blood to the brain.
-The seasoned and compassionate Bensalem brain injury attorneys with the Law Offices of Greg Prosmushkin, P.C. are vigilant advocates for accident victims who have suffered traumatic brain injuries, helping them get the compensation they deserve to make them financially whole again.
+The seasoned and compassionate Brain Injury Attorneys with The Law Offices of Greg Prosmushkin, P.C. are vigilant advocates for accident victims who have suffered traumatic brain injuries, helping them get the compensation they deserve to make them financially whole again.

 Seriousness of Brain Injuries

 The brain is the body’s control center; once it’s injured, the repercussions can be quite serious and far-reaching.
 Depending on the injury’s severity, victims of brain injuries can experience problems with their short- and long-term memory, control of muscles, coordination, or even difficulty to primary body functions, control of emotions and hormones, and neurological impairments.
 The most common brain injuries are:

 - Concussion, caused by direct impact of the head.
 This type of brain injury may occur with whiplash, violent shaking, gunshot wounds, and other direct impacts.

 - Penetrating brain injury, resulting when a sharp object enters the brain region.
 This injury may occur during a violent auto or bicycle accident or explosion.

 - Diffuse axonal injury, caused by a shearing force on the brain that shifts the balance between white and grey brain matter.

 - Coup-contrecoup injury, occurring when an impact to the head is great enough to move the brain to the opposite side of the skull.

 - Anoxic injury, due to the brain tissue dying when it gets no oxygen.